franziskaweber/impact_of_plasticity/README.md

 conda env create -f env.yml
 ```

-Then open the notebook `plasticity_env` and select the created `plasticity_env` as kernel.
+Then open the notebook `impact_of_plasticity.ipynb` and select the created `plasticity_env` as kernel.
 Now simply go through the notebook which will guide you through all of our experiments.

 ## Contact